 6. Fraxel/1540/Fractionated Nonablative Resurfacing: According to Rogers, this is a similar treatment to the Clear and Brilliant laser but just delivers more energy to a higher percentage of the skin, which yields long-lasting results.
 She says to expect greater improvement in brown spots, fine lines, and overall skin texture.
 Cost: ~$1000

-Downtime: Expect two days of redness and swelling, seven days of "crusting," and 14 days of dry skin with pink undertones.
+Downtime: Expect two days of redness and swelling, seven days of "crusting," and 14 days of dry skin with mild inflammation.
 By day four, Rogers says you'll be able to use your makeup again and go out.
 Woo!

 7. Carbon Dioxide Laser/10,600nm/Fractionated Ablative Resurfacing: "This is the most aggressive laser treatment for texture, targeting wrinkles, pore size, sagging eyelids, and acne scarring," shares Rogers.
 "It causes a deeper injury to the skin, which stimulates significant amounts of new collagen and elastin formation.
 It is my favorite treatment to fix uneven skin texture because the results are the most impressive."
 Cost: ~$1600

 Downtime: Roughly four days of swelling, redness, and "grid" marks on face.
-Then, seven to 14 days of crusting, and 14 to 28 days of dry skin with pink undertones.
+Then, seven to 14 days of crusting, and 14 to 28 days of dry skin with slight inflammation.
 By day five, Rogers gives the okay to apply makeup and go out.